nathanstilwell/juve/README.md

 > Assert performance metrics using phantomas

 A Node.js module that uses [Phantomas](https://github.com/macbre/phantomas) to run performance tests against a given URL.
-It features the ability perform multiple trials against the same URL and make assertions against the combined average metrics.
+It features the ability to perform multiple trials against the same URL and make assertions against the combined average metrics.

 ### Overview
 To get started, require the `juve` module.